 Local sources of non-local Certified Organic produce

 There are lots of shops around North East Melbourne which sell Certified Organic produce.
-For example, within 10Km of Eltham, there are 4 such: Dynamic Vegies (Eltham); Edes & Bibi (Montmorency); Organic Fix (Eltham); and Yarra Organics (Templestowe).
+For example, within 10Km of Eltham, there are 4 such: Dynamic Vegies (Eltham); The Natural Food Market (Montmorency); Organic Fix (Eltham); and Yarra Organics (Templestowe).

 Perhaps the most well known shop is Terra Madre (Northcote) – a truly wonderful shop.